darlanxw/slack-block-builder-docs/docs/elements/text-input.md

 TextInput.multiline()
 ```

-Sets this option to &#x60;true&#x60;, making the text input field larger, for paragraph text.
+Sets this option to `true`, making the text input field larger, for paragraph text.
 ```javascript
 TextInput.placeholder(string)
 ```